 Type: Leg Armor

-Intrinsic Perk: Seriously, Watch Out - Grants an overshield when sprinting at full health with Seismic Strike, Hammer Strike, or Shield Bash equipped.
+Intrinsic Perk: Seriously, Watch Out - Grants an overshield when sprinting at full health with Seismic Strike, Hammer Strike, or Shield Bash equipped and charged.
 Hits with these abilities recharge a portion of your melee energy.

 Good or Bad: I’m not a fan.
 To get the overshield you must be at full health and sprinting, so it’s going to be problematic in PvP right away.
 Melee hits in PvP tend not to be one-shot kills, so the idea of sprinting around the map looking to deliver a melee hit is silly.
 The major benefit is the cooldown for scoring hits with your melee.
 A normal melee cooldown is about 60 seconds, and this cuts that in half.
 Again, that isn’t much help in PvP where a melee hit often won’t score you a kill.

 Intrinsic Perk: Reflective Vents - Improved slide.
-Sliding reflects incoming projectibles.
-Reflecting projectiles grant Super energy.
+Sliding after sprinting for a short time reflects incoming projectiles.

 Good or Bad: Good.
 This can be used to hilarious effect in both Cruclble and PVE content.
 Improved sliding means sliding further, and any projectiles that hit you while sliding will be deflected.
 Laugh as your enemies die to their own rocket after it's deflected off of your boots.